PulseTile/PulseTile-RA-Lerna/README.md

 $ npm start
 ```

-- You can see, that your application was started successfully, but you can't see plugins pages of application.
-To set this, you should add theme configuration settings.
+- You would see, that your application started successfully, but at that time you won't see plugins pages of application.
+To set them, you should add theme configuration settings.

-Let's create `projects/{myProjectName}/custom/themeConfig.js` file and add some settings here:
+- Create `projects/{myProjectName}/custom/themeConfig.js` file and add some settings here:
 ```
 import { Charts } from "pulsetile-react-admin";